 6) Areas designated as improved open space shall be in addition to all parking, loading, yard and setback requirements.

-F) OFF STREET PARKING AND LOADING
+6) OFF STREET PARKING AND LOADING

 Parking or mechanical floor area is not permitted to front along any right-of-way at grade level.
 All parking uses must be screened creating a façade of compatible material that is used throughout the development or adjacent structures and shall be designed to provide visual interest.